techyugadi/egansible/README.md

 * Check the `hosts.ini` file under `egansible` folder.
 This is just a template.
 Please supply the hostnames for the machines where you want to set up Express Gateway, Redis master, Redis slaves and Redis sentinel.
-On each machine in your hosts.ini file, Ansible will run commands as a certain OS user.
+On each machine in your `hosts.ini` file, Ansible will run commands as a certain OS user.
 This OS user must be capable of running commands using 'sudo' on Unix-based systems.
 Hence, do provide the passwords for these OS users too.

-* Now, run the ansible play from the egansible directory on your Ansible controller machine:
+* Now, run the ansible play from the `egansible` directory on your Ansible controller machine:
 First set the required environment variable:
 `export ANSIBLE_VAULT_PASSWORD_FILE=~/.vaultpass`
 Then run the command:
 `ansible-playbook main.yml -i hosts.ini`

+_Firewall Configuration_: An essential set of firewall rules have been included in the play using `firewalld` on RedHat / CentOS / Fedora and `ufw` on Debian / Ubuntu.
+Obviously you will need to enhance these rules appropriately for your deployment, using firewalld zones,  and restricting incoming connections to the Redis database, for example.